How To Sell on Amazon Handmade

 If you sell on Amazon.com, you can also set up your listings so that your products are available to customers in Canada and Mexico.

-All you need to do is send your products to an Amazon distribution center in the US and Amazon will take care of the rest.
+All you need to do is send your products to an Amazon distribution centre in the US and Amazon will take care of the rest.

 Once you’ve done the work to get set up, you can start making sales – this is the fun part!
 So let’s break down the order process here: